PrefectHQ/prefect/docs/tutorials/deployments.md

   definitions: null
 ```

-Note that the YAML configuration includes the ability to add a description, a default work queue, tags, as schedule, and more.
+Note that the YAML configuration includes the ability to add a description, a default work queue, tags, a schedule, and more.

 ## Run a Prefect Orion server